 Starting a not-for-profit organisation

 You have a concern, or an interest, that's shared by other people.
 You want to do something, or promote something, or change something, at least partly for the benefit of people other than you.
-Do you have what it takes to start and run a new organisation?

-Why set up an organisation?
+Why set up a not-for-profit organisation?

 You don't have to be part of an organisation - you can go it alone, and many successful people have.
 You can do informal ring-arounds when anything needs to be done, and avoid getting bogged down in structures.